 - Limit: 8780 (limit order price)

-- Amount: The number of BTC you want to cut loss
+- Amount: Amount of BTC you want to stop loss

-- Stop> limit price in case you cut your loss on the sell tab.
-Stop price < limit if you want to buy on downtrend break.
+- Stop price > limit in case you cut your loss on the sell tab.
+Price stop < limit if you if you want to buy on break of downtrend.

 After you have filled in the information of a stop limit order, click the buy or sell button.
 The floor will display a confirmation of information.
-You just need to press the confirm button to finish.
+You just need to press the confirm button and you're done.

-As for Binance App, you go to the transaction area -> select mua or be -> select stop-limit -> set the stop and limit price information as above, as instructed above.
+As for Binance App, go to the trading area -> select mua or in -> choose stop-limit -> set stop and limit price information as above instructions.

-Here is a video of the stop loss command on Binance, please refer to it.
-(You can adjust the Vietnamese subtitles to make it easier to see.)
+Here is a video about the stop loss order on Binance, everyone can refer to it.
+(You can adjust the Vietnamese subtitles for easy viewing).

-Through this article, you understand what a stop loss is, right?
-When trading, remember to cut losses at the right time!
+Through this article, you already understand what a stop loss is, right?
+When trading, remember to cut your losses at the right time!

-If you find a good article, please like, share, rate 5 stars to support Blogtienao nha!
+If you find the article good, please like, share, rate 5 stars to support Blogtienao nha!